TurnrDev/Ama/README.md

     **_At Higher Levels:_** When you cast this spell using a spell slot of 2nd or higher, the damage increases by **1d6** for each slot level above 1st.
+- **Entangle** (Ranger, PHB)
+    _1st-level Conjuration_

+    **Casting Time**: 1 action
+    **Range**: 90 feet
+    **Target**: A point within range
+    **Components**: V, S
+    **Duration**: Up to 1 minute

+    Grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within range.
+For the duration, these plants turn the ground in the area into difficult terrain.
+    A creature in the area when you cast the spell must succeed on a **Strength** saving throw or be restrained by the entangling plants until the spell ends.
+A creature restrained by the plants can use its action to make a **Strength** check against your spell save DC.
+On a success, it frees itself.
+    When the spell ends, the conjured plants wilt away.

 ## Nakudama Traits
 Your Nakudama character gains traits that enable it to